-BEST Peach Bread!
+BEST Peach Bread with Pecans!
 Bursting with chunks of peaches and pecans in every bite!
 This easy make-ahead quick peach bread is a great breakfast or snack to have on hand for guests staying over during the holidays.

 The best part is that this bread gets better over time.
 If you have some left over after the day it’s baked, wrap it up in some foil or other food safe wrapping, and leave it at room temperature.
 The next day the moisture of the bread makes it even more tender and enjoyable.
 Add a bit of melted butter and enjoy.